openstate/open-archaeology-data/docs/user/api.rst

 Resolver
 --------
-The OpenCultuurData API provides all (media) urls as :ref:`OpenCultuurData Resolver URLs <rest_resolver>`.
+The Open Archaeology Data API provides all (media) urls as Open Archaeology Data Resolver URLs.
 This will route all requests for content through the API, which will process and validate the URL, and provide a redirect to the original content source.
 This will allow for caching or rate limiting on API level in the future, to precent excessive amounts of requests to the sources.

 .. http:get:: /resolve/(url_hash)